Date: 17th December 2020

 Further information about an additional data set for scientific research that relies on the date of the COVID-19 interviews is available here.

 SHARE's contribution to research about the social, health and economic impact of COVID-19

-In the beginning of June, the Survey of Health, Ageing and Retirement in Europe (SHARE) started the fieldwork of a new “SHARE COVID-19 survey”.
+In the beginning of June, the Survey of Health, Ageing and Retirement in Europe (SHARE) started the fieldwork of a new “SHARE Corona Survey”.
 A sub-sample of SHARE’s panel respondents is being interviewed via a Computer Assisted Telephone Interview (CATI) to collect data on the same topics as in the regular SHARE questionnaire - but shortened and targeted to the COVID-19 living situation of people who are 50 years and older.

 The data collected with this questionnaire will allow examining in-depth how the risk group of the older individuals is coping with the health-related and socioeconomic impact of COVID-19.
 The great advantage of these data will be the possibility to measure and interpret differences in a cross-country and a longitudinal dimension.
 SHARE’s embeddedness in a worldwide network of harmonized ageing surveys permits European and even worldwide comparisons of how well the healthcare and social systems have responded to the pandemic and which lessons should be drawn for the future.
 Moreover, the use of data from previous waves allows comparing this crisis’ socioeconomic impact with previous hardships, for example the economic crisis in 2008.

 Switch to telephone interviewing during the COVID-19-pandemic